keajs/kea-docs/docs/intro/redux.md

 # Redux Compatibility

-Since Kea is built on Redux, it is very easy to connect it to an existing Redux application.
+Kea uses `redux` and `reselect` under the hood, and it's very easy to connect it to an existing Redux application.

 ## Accessing the Redux store